Kim Min-jae (footballer): International career

 On 14 August 2017, Kim was named in South Korea's squad for the last two qualifiers for the 2018 World Cup against Iran and Uzbekistan.
 In said tournament against Iran on 31 August 2017, Kim debuted as a starter and sent off Iranian footballer Saeid Ezatolahi while showing great defense for 84 minutes.
 On 5 September, Kim played as a full-time player against Uzbekistan, helping South Korea keep one more clean sheet.
 After these matches, South Korea qualified for the ninth consecutive FIFA World Cup.
 However, he suffered an injury on 8 May 2018 and was unable to take part in that year's World Cup.

 On 1 September 2018, South Korea defeated Japan 2–1 in the gold medal match of the 2018 Asian Games.
 As a result of this victory, Kim and his teammates received an exemption from military service, reducing the two-year conscription to just a few weeks of basic training, which he later served in the summer of 2023.

 Kim was named in the South Korea squad for the 2022 FIFA World Cup.
 He helped his team keep clean sheet in the first match against Uruguay, but he and his teammates conceded a total of seven goals in the matches against Ghana and Brazil.
 During the third match against Portugal, he was sidelined after an injury in his right calf from the first match.
 South Korea was eliminated from the tournament after losing 4–1 to Brazil in the round of 16.

 Kim played for the national team under manager Jürgen Klinsmann at the 2023 AFC Asian Cup.
 He helped his nation reach the semi-finals, but received his second yellow card of the tournament in the quarter-finals against Australia.
 South Korea lost 2–0 to Jordan in the semi-finals during his absence.

+Kim played three Group A matches at the 2026 FIFA World Cup.
+He successfully emasculated opposing forwards especially striker Patrik Schick in a 2–1 win over Czech Republic, and also did not make an individual mistake in a 1–0 loss to Mexico.
+He left the field in the 65th minute of the last group stage match against South Africa due to a calf injury.
+South Korea dropped out of the tournament after losing 1–0 to South Africa.